-David Kelley is a senior advisor to public companies, boards of directors, audit committees, and officers and directors in significant investigations and prosecutions by federal, state, and local prosecutors, and regulatory and enforcement actions involving business crime.
+David Kelley is a member of the Executive Committee and has been a partner at Cahill Gordon & Reindel LLP since 2005.
+David advises public companies, boards of directors, audit committees, and officers and directors in significant investigations and prosecutions by federal, state, and local prosecutors, and regulatory and enforcement actions involving business crime.
 In these matters, David typically appears in front of the Securities and Exchange Commission, Department of Justice, Department of the Treasury, Office of Foreign Assets Control, the Office of the Comptroller of the Currency, the Federal Reserve Bank, State Attorneys General, and Inspector Generals of various agencies.
 David also represents companies and their officers and directors in federal securities and commercial litigation as well as Congressional inquiries, and has conducted a vast array of internal investigations, including those concerning accounting fraud and irregularities, earnings management and option backdating.

 Prior to joining Cahill in September 2005, David served as the U.S. Attorney for the Southern District of New York, overseeing the 255 lawyer Office and supervising some of the nation's most significant investigations and prosecutions involving white collar crime, securities fraud, international terrorism and national security issues as well as the Foreign Corrupt Practices Act and matters involving the Office of Foreign Assets Control.
 During his tenure, he served on the President's Corporate Fraud Task Force and the Attorney General's Advisory Committee for White Collar Crime.